KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/homework/web-server.md

    ![](images/ngrok.png)

 1. Navigate to either Forwarding URL in your phone.
 You can see your content!
 Share your URL with your Slack buddy or on the #codingandcocktails Slack channel.
+   {% hint style='info' %}
+   You created a HTTP tunnel!
+A tunnel is a network link.
+In our case we created a tunnel from your computer to the public using the HTTP protocol.
+HTTP stands for **H**yper**t**ext **T**ransfer **P**rotocol and is what the internet is based on.
+You will learn more about protocols and the different types of protocols in the homework.
+{% endhint %}

 1. To exit out of ngrok, hit `CTRL+C`.
 When you exit out of ngrok, your public content will no longer be available.